spiral/docs/docs/en/framework/interceptors.md

 # Framework — Interceptors

-One of the key features of the Spiral Framework is its support for interceptors, which can be used to add functionality to the application without modifying the core code of the application.
+One of the key features of Spiral is its support for interceptors, which can be used to add functionality to the application without modifying the core code of the application.
 This can help to keep your codebase more modular and maintainable.

 **Here is some benefits of using interceptors:**